noam-c/BandcampVolume/README.md

 This Firefox extension adds a volume slider underneath the playback controls on Bandcamp's album pages.

+The extension is made available as a .xpi file.
+Please see the [Releases](https://github.com/noam-c/BandcampVolume/releases) page to download the latest version.
+After downloading this file, open it using your Firefox browser.

-To package and use the extension directly from source:
+Alternatively, you may package and use the extension directly from source:

 1. Install the [Firefox Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
 2. In your local copy of this repo, run `cfx xpi`.